somerhanna/GoEmotions_BiLSTM_model/README.md

 To view results of trained model (sentiment scores) corresponding to the text input.

+and

+`python -m vis_models`

+To view correlation between models for each genre.

 ### The commands that were used to generate the models

 Commands for all 5 models used in main.py